One of the most unique places to visit in Utah, or anywhere, is Bryce Canyon National Park!

 The spectacular landscape just begs to be photographed!
 We’ve shared our favorite views and photo spots below.

-Below you’ll find a list of Bryce Canyon National Park vacation ideas that include travel guides, packing checklists, tips and resources to plan your getaway!
+Use our Bryce Canyon travel guide, packing checklists, tips and resources to plan your getaway!

 It’s also helpful to know the best time to visit Bryce Canyon!

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 Hiking Shoes & Socks – Did you know the #1 and #2 causes of injury at Bryce Canyon is bad choice of footwear.
 Be sure to wear hiking boots with good ankle support and ample traction.
 Sport-sandals & “trainers” are NOT safe hiking footwear.
 We use and always recommend our Merrell Moab hiking shoes or Oboz hiking shoes worn with Darn Tough socks.

 Hydration and Food – The #5 cause of injury at Bryce is dehydration.
 Drink 1 quart / liter every 1-2 hours.
 Always carry water with you during all hiking activities.
 Refill stations at Bryce Canyon: Bryce Canyon Visitor Center, Sunset Point, Sunrise Point and Bryce Canyon Lodge.
 We use hydration packs or carry Hydroflask bottles in our packs.
 Also eat plenty of healthy snacks and food.
 Remember it’s just as easy to become dehydrated in the cold as it is in the heat so carry plenty of water during the winter, and not just during the summer.